 In this photo essay set in mining communities of southern West Virginia and eastern Kentucky, Earl Dotter seeks out changes in consumption and leisure, healthcare, coal mining practices, and the environment that have occurred since he first photographed in the region in 1968.
 The lives of Dotter's Appalachian subjects and the impact of the coal industry on landscapes continue to be central themes in his work.
-Through these color photos, taken in 2005 and 2006, Dotter presents new work done with digital cameras.
+All photographs taken by Earl Dotter from 2005–2006.

 "Coalfield Generations" is part of the 2008 Southern Spaces series "Space, Place, and Appalachia," a collection of publications exploring Appalachian geographies through multimedia presentations.